You Searched For: COVID+sign

 Supplier: Bioss

-Description: Defects in ATXN3 are the cause of spinocerebellar ataxia type 3 (SCA3) ; also known as Machado-Joseph disease (MJD).
-Spinocerebellar ataxia is a clinically and genetically heterogeneous group of cerebellar disorders.
-Patients show progressive incoordination of gait and often poor coordination of hands, speech and eye movements, due to degeneration of the cerebellum with variable involvement of the brainstem and spinal cord.
-SCA3 belongs to the autosomal dominant cerebellar ataxias type I (ADCA I) which are characterized by cerebellar ataxia in combination with additional clinical features like optic atrophy, ophthalmoplegia, bulbar and extrapyramidal signs, peripheral neuropathy and dementia.
-The molecular defect in SCA3 is the a CAG repeat expansion in ATXN3 coding region.
-Longer expansions result in earlier onset and more severe clinical manifestations of the disease.
+Description: The autosomal dominant cerebellar ataxias (ADCA) are a heterogeneous group of neurodegenerative disorders characterized by progressive degeneration of the cerebellum, brain stem and spinal cord.
+Clinically, ADCA has been divided into three groups: ADCA types I-III.
+ATX2 belongs to the autosomal dominant cerebellar ataxias type I (ADCA I) which are characterized by cerebellar ataxia in combination with additional clinical features like optic atrophy, ophthalmoplegia, bulbar and extrapyramidal signs, peripheral neuropathy and dementia.
+ATX2 is caused by expansion of a CAG repeat in the coding region of ATX2.
+Longer expansions result in earlier onset of the disease.
+There are four named isoforms.

 Catalog Number: (75895-250)